 a) In this test, riders' placings are based on the time taken to complete the course, taking into account penalties (additional seconds) that are added on for knocking down any obstacle and bonus seconds that are added on for collecting the ring.

-b) The Speed Test is made up of similar obstacles used in the East of Handling.
+b) The Speed Test is made up of similar obstacles used in the Ease of Handling.

 a) Balls can be placed on the following obstacles which will fall when the horse touches part of the obstacle:

 - Bell at the end of the corridor